 Possible side effects of insulin include low blood glucose and weight gain.

-Although high blood pressure is symptomless, left untreated, it can damage blood vessels, the heart and other organs, ultimately causing death.
-Doctors may prescribe one or more types of medication to bring blood pressure to the target range.
-Follow the medication regimen as prescribed, notifying your doctor immediately if you experience any side effects.
+If untreated, high blood pressure can damage blood vessels, the heart and other organs — ultimately causing death.
+Your doctor may prescribe one or more types of medication to get your blood pressure to the target range.
+Follow the medication regimen as prescribed and notifying them immediately if you experience side effects.

-While many patients must take medications indefinitely to control this condition, doctors may be able to reduce your drug dosages once you reach and maintain normal blood pressure for a year or more.
-(Typically, you can't stop treatment entirely.)
-Coping with the inconvenience of medication is still much better than suffering a stroke or heart attack.
+While many people with high blood pressure must take medications indefinitely to control their blood pressure, your doctor may reduce your medication dosages once you reach and maintain normal blood pressure for a year or more.
+Typically, you can't stop treatment entirely.

-Your doctor may determine that, in addition to eating a heart-healthy diet, achieving or maintaining a healthy body weight and engaging in regular physical activity, you also need medication such as a statin to lower your cholesterol levels and reduce your risk of CVD.
-This treatment is generally long-term, and it's important to follow your doctor's instructions.
+In addition to eating a heart-healthy diet, achieving or maintaining a healthy body weight and engaging in regular, moderate physical activity, you may need medication to lower your cholesterol levels and reduce your heart disease risk.
+Your doctor will determine if you can benefit from one or a combination of medications.

 Learn more about the types of cholesterol-lowering medications.

-To help you and your doctor keep up with the various types of medications you are taking, use this handy medicine chart.
+- To help you and your health care team keep up with your medications, use this handy medicine chart.